Comparison Guide

 The verdict

 For most B2B companies under $50M ARR, an outbound agency delivers faster, more capital-efficient pipeline than an SDR hire.
-At scale — multiple AEs, clear ICP, proven motion — building in-house makes more sense.
-Many companies use both: agency for top-of-funnel velocity, in-house for account development.
+The math: an agency costs $2,500-$15,000/month with output from week two.
+An SDR hire costs $75K-$95K base salary plus $20K-$50K in benefits, tools, and management overhead, with zero output for the first 3-6 months during ramp.
+At scale, with multiple AEs, a clear ICP, and a proven motion, building in-house makes more sense because institutional knowledge compounds.
+Many companies use both: agency for top-of-funnel velocity, in-house reps for account development and relationship management.

 Is an outbound agency cheaper than hiring an SDR?